BryanAustinS/FWE-SS-25-1123137/README.md

 ## ✨ Features

 ### Trip Management
+- In the header, users are able to **search for a trip** or **create a new trip**
+- Trips can be searched based on its name, its destination's name or date
 - Create new trips with name, description, date range, and participant count
-- View a list of all trips
-- Search trips by name or date
+- In the home page, users can **view all of their created trips**
-- Sort trips by name or date
+- Users are able to **sort all of the trips** by name or date
+- Users are also able to **view details of the trip or delete them**
-- Update trip details
+- In the trip details page, user are able to **update or delete the trip**
-- Delete trips

 ### Destination Management
+- In the trip details page, user are able to **add a new destination** to their trip
 - Add destinations to trips with name, number of nights, and activities
-- View destinations associated with a specific trip
+- Users can view their destinations to a trip in form of a table
-- Search destinations by name
-- Update destination details
-- Delete destinations
+- For each destination, users are able to update or delete the trip

 ### Freestyle 1 (without API)
 I implemented a sorting feature when viewing all the trips.
 User is able to sort Trips